professor-swansosj/Module-1-Companion/README.md

 ## 🎯 Practice Callouts

-Throughout each module, look for these opportunities to get hands-on:
+Throughout each section, look for these opportunities to get hands-on:

 - 🔧 **TODO Comments**: Complete the missing code to make scripts work
 - 💡 **Hints**: Guidance to nudge you toward solutions without spoilers